Paran360/numbersimplifier/README.md

 ## Author

-Created with 🤍 by Paran
+Created with 🤍 by Shah A.